Hi there! My name is Teo Samaržija. I am a computer engineer (I have a

 Proto-Indo-European *s corresponding to Proto-Austronesian *q

-calculation is making highly unrealistic linguistic assumptions
+linguistic assumptions that calculation is making are highly

-both proto-languages is around log2(20)), and that a better calculation would give a much higher
+around log2(20)), and that a better calculation would give a much higher

 p-value.
 In Proto-Indo-European, for many words (perhaps even most